 CsFAPbI3

-Due to the various instabilities of methylammonium-based perovskites, formamidinium base perovskites are an appealing choice when designing stable, high performing PSCs.
-FAPbI3 also has a lower band gap that MAPbI3, which means it can absorb a larger proportion of the sun’s spectrum.
+Due to the various instabilities of methylammonium-based perovskites, formamidinium base perovskites (using halide salts such as formamidinium iodide or formamidinium bromide) are an appealing alternative.
+FAPbI3 has a smaller band gap than MAPbI3, which means it can absorb a larger proportion of the sun’s spectrum.
 This should lead to higher photocurrents and in turn better device efficiencies31.

 However, FAPbI3 is phase-unstable and require high temperatures to convert fully to the black (α-) phase needed for perovskite solar cells, falling into a less absorbing, non-perovskite (β-) phase.